2024-09-10

 end

-It is conventional in OCaml to name the principal type of a module/signature t, if one exists.
+It is conventional in OCaml to name the principal type of a module/signature t

 The source code in this document is available here.